Animation for Beginners: How to Animate a Bouncing Ball

 Step 4

 Let’s go back and add an in-between between pose 1 and pose 2.
 In-betweens are the animation frames in-between our poses.
-In-betweens give the illusion that one pose smoothly transitions into the next pose.
+In-betweens give the illusion that pose smoothly transitions into the next pose.

 The in-between that we are drawing in this step is for the action between pose 1 and pose 2.
 When I animate, I like to favor the frame that I am drawing toward.
-So the animation drawing of our ball is not exactly in the middle, but rather a little closer to pose 2 than pose 1.
+So the animation drawing of our ball is not exactly in the middle, but rather a closer to pose 2 than pose 1.

 In-between between pose1 and pose 2In-between between pose1 and pose 2In-between between pose1 and pose 2